October Health – 2025 Report

 35-44 Demographic in United States

-The leading cause of stress for the 35-44 age group in the United States is typically work-related pressures, including job security, workload, and work-life balance challenges.
-This group often faces career advancement demands while balancing family responsibilities, which can amplify stress levels.
-For workplace support, consider digital group sessions and assessments from platforms like October to help employees manage stress effectively.
+The leading cause of stress for the 35-44 age group in the United States is typically work-related pressures, including job security, workload, and career advancement concerns.
+Financial responsibilities and balancing work with family life also significantly contribute to stress in this population.
+Offering workplace mental health support like digital group sessions through platforms like October can help address these challenges effectively.

 How mental health affects the 35-44 demographic differently